lapisdecor/bzoing/README.md

 `./bzoing.py`

 You should see a yellow bell on your system tray.
+Click it to start using bzoing.